alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 * `add [dest] [src]` : add the number, register, or number in memory to the destination register
 * `sub [dest] [src]` : subtract the number, register, or number in memory from the destination register
 * `imul [src]` : do a signed multiplication between `rax` and the `src` register.
-    * Note that there are other forms of `imul` for smaller register sizes; if you use a 32bit, 16bit, or 8bit register as the `src`, then the corresponding size of the `rax` register will be used in the signed multiplication
+    * Note that there are other forms of `imul` for smaller register sizes; if you use a 32 bit, 16 bit, or 8 bit register as the `src`, then the corresponding size of the `rax` register will be used in the signed multiplication
 * `mul [src]` : do an unsigned multiplication between `rax` and the `src` register
     * The size correspondence as explained right above also applies here